 I am a huge fan of healthy no bake recipes if these addictive crack bars are any proof.
 Since then, we’ve had the chocolate coconut crack bars, raspberry coconut crack bars, and the latest lemon coconut crack bars.

-Healthy No Bake Peanut Butter Coconut Bars Recipe
+No Bake Peanut Coconut Fat Bombs Recipe

 It’s been a long time coming.
 Long term readers know that I’m a huge fan of peanut butter and also a huge fan of coconut.
 However, I’m yet to combine the two in a recipe.